 What does trading volume indicate?

-The trading volume importance emerges when trying to gauge market sentiment.
+The importance of trading volume becomes clear when you try to gauge market sentiment.
 Volume can reveal:

-- Price trends: When prices go up or down on high volume, the move is generally seen as more meaningful – that is, the trend, whether rising or falling, has the potential to sustain for some time.
+- Price trends: When prices go up or down on high volume, the move is generally seen as more meaningful, suggesting that the trend –whether upward or downward – may have the potential to sustain for some time.

-- Potential reversals: A sudden spike in volume after a long uptrend or downtrend may suggest that the trend is losing steam and could reverse.
+- Potential reversals: A sudden spike in volume after a long uptrend or downtrend may signal that the trend is losing momentum and could be ready to

-- Breakouts vs. false signals: A breakout above resistance (or below support) is more likely to sustain if backed by strong volume.
+- Breakouts vs. false signals: A breakout above resistance (or below support) is more likely to sustain when backed by strong volume.
 If volume is low, the breakout might not hold.

 - Liquidity: Stocks or funds with high trading volume tend to have better liquidity, meaning they are easier to buy or sell without significantly affecting the price.